 Caring for soldiers and their families is an American tradition dating back to Colonial times — one that the Department of Veterans Affairs continues by guaranteeing affordable mortgages for qualified veterans looking to buy a home.

-- What Is a VA Loan?
+- What Is a VA Loan and How Does it Work?

 - Who Can Get a VA Loan?